theiv767/hash_index/README.md

 # hash_index
-This repository contains a Python representation of buckets, tables, memory pages, and tuples.
+This repository contains a Python representation of buckets, tables, memory pages, tuples and hash functions.
 The idea is to simulate the behavior of these components in a database system or memory manager.

 ## dependencies